-The word Kamloops is the English translation of the Shuswap word Tk’emlúps, meaning ‘where the rivers meet,’ and for centuries has been the home of the Tk’emlupsemc, ‘people of the confluence.’
+The word Kamloops is the English translation of the Shuswap word Tk’emlúps, which means “where the rivers meet”, and has been the home of the Tk’emlupsemc, the “people of the confluence”, for centuries.

 Tk’emlúps has always occupied a place of great economic importance in our region.
-Traversed by two major waterways, traditional Tk’emlupsemc territory was the center of major traffic and trade routes.
-Due to the community’s great economic and military strength, as well as our ancestor’s pivotal role in the creation of peace accords, the Tk’emlupsemc were designated the Secwepemc7uwi,‘ the real Shuswap’.
+Traversed by two major waterways, traditional Tk’emlupsemc territory was the centre of major traffic and trade routes.
+Due to the community’s great economic and military strength, as well as our ancestor’s pivotal role in the creation of peace accords, the Tk’emlupsemc were designated the Secwepemc7uwi, “the real Shuswap”.

 Kamloops takes pride in its vibrant arts community.
-Year round locals and visitors alike enjoy professional and emerging art galleries and displays throughout the city.
-Amateur and professional theatre, music festivals, as well as established and emerging arts and culture organizations and events are held annually in our public venues.
+Year-round locals and visitors alike enjoy professional and emerging art galleries and displays throughout the city.
+Amateur and professional theatre, music festivals, and established and emerging arts and culture organizations and events are held annually in our public venues.